 We are a clinical-stage biotechnology company with limited operating history, and due to our significant research and development expenditures, we have generated operating losses since our inception and have not generated any revenue from the sale of any products.
 We expect to continue incurring significant expenses and operating losses for the foreseeable future as we continue our research and development of our product candidates.

-Since our inception and through March 31, 2023, we have funded our operations primarily through the sale of common stock and pre-funded warrants in our public offerings, the sale of convertible preferred stock and the issuance of unsecured promissory notes in private placements, and payments from our collaboration partners.
+Since our inception and through March 31, 2024, we have funded our operations primarily through the sale of common stock and pre-funded warrants in our public offerings and private placement, the sale of convertible preferred stock and the issuance of unsecured promissory notes in private placements, and payments from our collaboration partners.
+We maintain a shelf registration statement with the SEC for the potential offering, issuance and sale by us of our common stock, non-voting common stock, debt securities, preferred stock, and certain other securities from time to time in one or more offerings.

-As of March 31, 2023, we had cash, cash equivalents, and marketable securities of \$373.4 million and an accumulated deficit of \$634.1 million.
+As of March 31, 2024, we had cash, cash equivalents, and marketable securities of \$293.8 million and an accumulated deficit of \$871.1 million.
 Our material cash requirements include our operating expenses, which consist primarily of research and development expenditures related to our programs and related personnel costs, as well as our operating leases.